rackerlabs/design-system/_docs/principles/accessibility.md

 ### Use focus state

-Use focus state to provide clear visual feedback that the user's cursor has moved to an input field or control and that the user can take action.
+Use focus state to provide clear visual feedback that the focused element can receive keyboard input from the user.

 Refer to [Focus States]({{site.baseURL}}/style/focus-states.html) for more information on constructing focus states.